ChrisKurz/Bluetooth/doc/NCSv2.3.0_10_peripheral_EnableSecurity.md

        CONFIG_BT_SMP=y
        CONFIG_BT_SMP_SC_ONLY=y

+   CONFIG_BT_SMP activates support for the Security Manager Protocol (SMP) and enables devices to be paired via Bluetooth LE.

+   CONFIG_BT_SMP_SC_ONLY activates support for Secure Connection Only Mode.
+In this mode, the device may only use Security Mode 1 Level 4, with the exception of services that only require Security Mode 1 Level 1 (no security).
+Security Mode 1 Level 4 stands for authenticated LE Secure Connections pairing with encryption.
+Activating this option disables legacy pairing.

 ### Change Security Level as soon as a Connection is established

 3) We increase the security level after a Connection was established.
 So using the _connected()_ callback function allows us to detect when the connection was done.
 And here we can then increase the security level.